Communication Lower Bounds of Bilinear Algorithms for Symmetric Tensor Contractions: Introduction

+Symmetric tensors arise in a variety of applications, including electronic structure methods in computational chemistry~\cite{Bartlett:1981:ARPC:CC}, analysis of higher-order moments in data~\cite{sherman2020estimating}, and Laplacian tensors of hypergraphs~\cite{chen2017fiedler}.
+The use of packed storage and symmetry preserving tensor contraction algorithms is particularly beneficial when the tensor order (number of modes in the tensor) is high (the number of permutations grows factorially with the number of symmetric modes in the tensor).
+Such cases are common in high-accuracy methods for electronic structure, such as the coupled cluster family of methods~\cite{Bartlett:1981:ARPC:CC}.
+The symmetry preserving algorithm has been shown to reduce cost of variants of these methods by factors of 2-9X (the higher speed-ups achieved for higher-order methods, as these leverage higher-order tensors)~\cite{SD_ETHZ_2015}.

-We formalize the problem of a {\it symmetric contraction}, as the contraction of two symmetric tensors and subsequent symmetrization of the result.
-Symmetrization involves taking the sum of all permutations of the initial contraction product and results in a symmetric tensor.
+Our analysis targets the problem of {\it symmetric contraction}, the contraction of two symmetric tensors and subsequent symmetrization of the result.
+Symmetrization involves taking the sum of all permutations of the initial contraction product and results in a symmetric tensor (e.g., computing $\B A \B B + \B B \B A$, where $\B A$ and $\B B$ are symmetric matrices).
 Electronic structure methods employ symmetrization, but additionally also involve antisymmetric tensors, antisymmetrization, as well as partial symmetries.
 We consider exclusively symmetric tensors~\cite{comon2008symmetric} (otherwise referred to as fully symmetric or supersymmetric~\cite{doi:10.1137/07070111X}).
-The relevant algorithms for antisymmetric tensors are similar in structure~\cite{SD_ETHZ_2015}, but extension of our results to partially symmetric tensors is nontrivial.
+The relevant algorithms for antisymmetric tensors are similar in structure~\cite{SD_ETHZ_2015}, but extension of our results for symmetry preserving algorithms to partially symmetric tensors is nontrivial.

+For partially symmetric tensors, symmetry preserving algorithms can be applied in alternative ways for a single contraction, and should be nested with standard contraction algorithms, resulting in bilinear algorithms with a more complicated structure.

+Bilinear algorithms are defined by a set of products of linear combinations of two sets of inputs and partial summations of these bilinear forms~\cite{pan1984can}.
+A bilinear algorithm is described by three sparse matrices, each defining what linear combinations need to be computed for either one of the input sets or partial summations for the output.
+The number of products computed by the bilinear algorithm is referred to as its {\it (bilinear) rank} and is a measure of the complexity of the algorithm.